Skip to main content

 functions and function_call is deprecated in favor of tools and tool_choice, see detail in OpenAI API reference.

-In addition, you can use functions to define custom functions.
+Use the functions config to define custom functions.
 Each function should be an object with a name, optional description, and parameters.
 For example:

 providers: